10-9code/Funny_Guy/README.md

 Ported to GitHub by Mrpi314tech for 10_9code.
 <br>
 Here is 10_9code's <a href='https://scratch.mit.edu/users/10_9code/'>Scratch Page</a>
-All programming doe by 10_9code.
+All programming done by 10_9code.